-In December 2015, I followed a month long haiku prompt list at Carpe Diem Haiku Kai based on Basho’s travelogue “Oku no Hosomichi”, hosted by Kristjaan Panneman.
+In December 2015, I followed a set of haiku prompts at Carpe Diem Haiku Kai based on Basho’s travelogue “Oku no Hosomichi”, hosted by Kristjaan Panneman.

 As I say in the introduction:

-The verses in this publication are inspired by that magnificent work which is both travelogue and poetic symphony sprinkled with references to ancient Japanese history and literature, drawing on the work of revered poets like Saigyō.
+Bashō’s magnificent work, which is both travelogue and poetic symphony, is sprinkled with references to ancient Japanese history and literature, drawing on the work of revered poets like Saigyō.

 Following a month-long discussion on Oku no Hosimichi, on the website Carpe Diem Haiku Kai, this chapbook came together as an inward journey that contains haiku inspired by Bashō’s journey and experiences.